ClumsyBuddy/Cellular-Automata---Game-of-Life/README.md

 The class creates a vector of vectors of booleans and a vector of vectors of rectangles.
 Using the vectors you can simple change if booleans are true and false to determine if the rectangles should be draw black or white.
-Using that logic I added the rules of conways game of life and bam celluar automata.
+Using that logic I added the rules of conways game of life and bam cellular automata.